Own-Data-Privateer/hoardy-mail/README.md

 `imaparms fetch`

-- uses server-side message flags to track state instead of keeping a local database of fetched UIDs,
+- uses server-side message flags to track state instead of keeping a local database of fetched UIDs;
-- fetches messages out-of-order to try and maximize `messages/second` metric,
+- fetches messages out-of-order to try and maximize `messages/second` metric;
-- does not do any filtering, offloads delivery to MDA/LDA,
+- does not do any filtering, offloads delivery to MDA/LDA;
+- is written in Python instead of C;
 - has other subcommands, not just `imaparms fetch`.

 ## [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire)

 `imaparms delete`

+- allows all UNICODE characters except `\n` in passwords/passphrases (yes, including spaces, quotes, etc);
+- provides a bunch of options controlling message selection and uses `--seen` option by default for destructive actions, so you won't accidentally delete any messages you have not yet fetched even if your fetcher got stuck/crashed;
+- provides GMail-specific options;
 - is written in Python instead of Perl and requires nothing but the basic Python install, no third-party libraries needed;
-- allows all UNICODE characters except `\n` in passwords/passphrases (yes, including spaces, quotes, etc),
-- provides a bunch of options controlling message selection and uses `--seen` option by default for destructive actions, so you won't accidentally delete any messages you have not yet fetched even if your fetcher got stuck/crashed;
-- provides GMail-specific options,
 - has other subcommands, not just `imaparms delete`.

 ## [offlineimap](https://github.com/OfflineIMAP/offlineimap), [imapsync](https://github.com/imapsync/imapsync), and similar

-- `imaparms fetch` does deliveries from an IMAP server to your MDA instead of trying to synchronize state between some combinations of IMAP servers and local Maildirs (i.e. for `imaparms fetch` your IMAP server is always the source, never a destination),
+- `imaparms fetch` does deliveries from an IMAP server to your MDA instead of trying to synchronize state between some combinations of IMAP servers and local Maildirs (i.e. for `imaparms fetch` your IMAP server is always the source, never a destination);
 - `imaparms` has other subcommands, not just `imaparms fetch`.

 # Some Fun and Relevant Facts